-EDIT 6210e- Introduction to Instructional Message Design (3 credits)
+EDIT 8150e- Instructional Message Design (3 credits)

-Course explores the application of message design principles to the development of instructional materials.
-Iterative design, including user testing, is emphasized to refine and enhance instructional effectiveness.
-Key principles related to memory, perception, concept learning, attitude change, and learner engagement are integrated to create user-centered instructional communications.
+Application of message design principles to the creation of instructional messages in materials for various media.
+Emphasis on the iterative design process through user testing to refine and enhance instructional communications.
+Motivation, memory, perception, attitude changes, and concept learning principles are integrated to produce effective and user-centered instructional messages.